 Expressing and demonstrating love are important aspects of any loving relationship.
-Even in a parent-child relationship, regular demonstrations and expressions of love are absolutely essential in maintaining a sense of equanimity and safety.
+Even in a parent-child relationship, regular demonstrations and expressions of love are absolutely essential in maintaining a sense of stability and safety.
 In friendship, expressing love is important, and in romance, expressing your feelings for your partner (or prospective partner) is usually the best move.
 Why?
-If you feel love but do not express it, your partner, parent, or loved one is unlikely to truly know and understand the depth of your feelings for them.
+If you feel love but do not express it, your partner, parent, or loved one is unlikely to truly know or understand the depth of your feelings for them.

-Although many people might feel safe and secure in relationships without regular praises and verbal expressions of commitment and adoration, most people do enjoy being consistently told that they are loved, valued, and seen.
+Although many people might feel safe and secure in relationships without regular praise and verbal expressions of commitment and adoration, most people do enjoy being consistently told that they are loved, valued, and seen.
 If you appreciate something about your loved ones, you should let them know, not only for their well-being but also for your own.
 Expressing love may lead to improved mental health and a continuous bond of intimacy and trust for both you and your loved one.

 Nonverbal expressions of love are most commonly relegated to physical expressions of affection.
-These might be subtle, such as touching your partner's back, or always trying to be physically close, or maybe overt, such as constantly holding your partner's hand, or hugging and touching on a near-constant basis.
+These might be subtle, such as touching your partner's back, or always trying to be physically close, or maybe overt, such as constantly holding your partner's hand or hugging and touching on a near-constant basis.
 Physical affection is often a key aspect of a loving relationship and can help partners stay close by increasing intimacy.